Matin Ahmed Khan

 Matin Ahmed Khan was a Pakistani academic, marketing expert and management educator.

 He served as Dean and Director of the Institute of Business Administration from 1972 to 1977 and contributed greatly to the development of academic standards throughout the country.

 Career

-He begin his education from the Aligarh university in the early 1940s.
+He began his education from the Aligarh Muslim University in the early 1940s.
 He became the first Muslim PhD in business administration.
 He received his MA from the Wharton School of the University of Pennsylvania and DBA from the University of Southern California.
 His areas of research and teaching include marketing, market research and consumer behaviour.
-He was associated as Project Director for almost a decade with JRP-IV, a research project on Slum Improvement.
-He has been a visiting professor at Ahmadu Bello University, Nigeria.
-Khan has authored a large number of books and articles on marketing and research methodology including:
+He was associated as Project Director for almost a decade with JRP-IV, a research project on slum improvement.
+He was a visiting professor at Ahmadu Bello University, Nigeria.
+Khan authored a large number of books and articles on marketing and research methodology including: